 ART ON 12 FLOORS

-MORE ART ON STAIRS!
 July 2022, I and 4 other artist colleagues were commissioned to give life to staircases in Lundtoftegade on Nørrebro.
-Several residents of the social housing building expressed that they felt unsafe staying on the stairwells.
+Several residents expressed that they felt unsafe in destructive sorroundings, with decay and trash everywhere, while walking on the stairwells.
 There was daily vandalism and few wanted to use the stairs.
 The housing association took the initiative to create art with resident involvement.
 The residents of the 5 initially selected stairwells could choose the artist themselves, as well as show up to meetings and communicate their own wishes and thoughts with the artist in relation to the form and content of the art.

 TV Lorry did a news feature here ( in danish) :